BenF98/academic-kickstart/content/talk/whats-af-fe-cting-oc-fe-interactions-an-experimental-approach-to-understanding-iron-bound-organic-carbon-in-sediments/index.md

 ---
 title: What's af(Fe)cting OC-Fe interactions?
 An experimental approach to understanding iron bound organic carbon in sediments.
+EGU 2020
 abstract: >
   Drawdown of atmospheric CO2 over geologic timescales is largely controlled by imbalances in the